Changissnz/nu_merchant_principal/README.md

 does this difference in rule-satisfaction make?

-A weighted solution that encompasses all three of these pathways, meaning a procedure that assigns scales of influence with typical significations to proportion, is a viable option.
+A weighted solution that encompasses all three of these pathways (prohibition, friendly redirection, proportion-based adjustments), meaning a procedure that assigns scales of influence with typical significations to proportion, is a viable option.
 Weighting schemes generate a greater if not equal number of solutions, due to their